23.2 Cargo Command-Line Interface

 cargo fmt

 This enforces a consistent community style.
-It’s good practice to run cargo fmt
+It is good practice to run cargo fmt

-regularly to avoid stylistic merge conflicts and keep the code uniform.
+regularly to avoid stylistic merge conflicts and maintain a uniform codebase.

 23.2.6 cargo clippy